10 Bulgarian Food Classics

-Bulgaria, the land where Balkan and Slavic revelry meets eastern European grit and stoicism.
+Bulgaria, the land where Balkan and Slavic revelry mee Guvech eastern European grit and stoicism.
 The country is also incidentally the birthplace of the Cyrillic alphabet!
-Bulgaria is fast gaining ground in other countries in Europe as one that is high on most backpackers’ lists of where to visit.
+The country is fast gaining ground in other countries in Europe as one that is high on most backpackers’ lists of where to visit.
 A big part of this interest lies in the diverse geography, ecology, the history of the people and of course, the Bulgarian food.
 Here we are going to share with you 10 food classics you need on your bucket list.

-If you ever venture on a Bulgarian holiday, remember a few things: Bulgarians love to catch up with family, welcome visitors, feed them, and talk to them about their lives and culture.
+If you ever venture on a Bulgarian holiday, remember a few things: Bulgarians love to catch up with family, welcome visitors, feed them and talk to them about their lives and culture.
 A big part of this bonding happens over meals.
-Bulgarian food, traditional drinks and Bulgarian cheese all compliment the splendid hospitality and surroundings.
+Bulgarian food, traditional drinks and Bulgarian cheese all complement the splendid hospitality and surroundings.
 Here’s what you can expect from a traditional Bulgarian meal.

-Bulgarian Guvech- Vegetable Casserole With Meat in a Clay Pot
+- Bulgarian Gyuvech – Vegetable Casserole with Meat in a Clay Pot

-It is very healthy meal, full with vitamins and protein.
-It is usually made with pork or beef, tomatoes,okra, mushrooms, peas, green beans, potatoes, eggplant, onions, herbs, and spices and is often served with “Balkan Mixed Salad”, a combination of roasted eggplant, sweet roasted peppers, garlic, tomatoes.
+It’s a really nutritious dish that’s high in vitamins and protein.
+It’s typically made with pork or beef, tomatoes, okra, mushrooms, peas, green beans, potatoes, eggplant, onions, herbs, and spices, and it’s sometimes served with “Balkan Mixed Salad,” a mix of roasted eggplant, sweet roasted peppers, garlic, and tomatoes.

 Shkembe (Tripe Soup)